 Just Stop Talking About My Body

 BoPo is another unwelcome way for our bodies to be at the center of a societal discussion.
 Our relationship with our bodies should not be public discourse, as it makes it harder for individuals to find their own personal relationship with their self-image and health.
 The pressure to love our bodies replaces the pressure to perfect our bodies.
 Do you love yourself enough?
 Love yourself, eat the donut.
 Love yourself, don’t eat the donut.
-Body neutrality is the only way we can change the mindset.
+Body neutrality is the only way we can change people’s mindsets.
 As long as our bodies are the center of attention, which BoPo pushes for, we will always feel vulnerable and insecure.